mayukhnair/india-election-crime/index.md

 While the impact of criminality is not very significant, data shows that more incumbent criminals retain their seat than their non-criminal peers.

-These candidates are preferred more by the parties than the electorate.
-Political scientist Milan Vaishnav notes in an interview with BBC that criminal and wealthy candidates self-finance their campaigns, which is beneficial for parties as the party coffers are not depleted.
-These candidates may even contribute to the party fund to sponsor other candidates’ campaigns.

 ### Party and State wise Renomination, Reelection